adamburmister/invision-frontend/LOG.md

 - Adding Neat so I have access to Sass grid mixins (I could roll my own, but a hassle, and there's rarely a reason to roll your own in real life)

+- Adding Scss for the page nav, hero, hero nav, footer.
+Still need to extract the icons to SVG.

 ## Wednesday 6pm

 - So I'm at the point where I have the bones ready to go, so I'm looking at how